larry-lime/vim-config/README.md

 ## My Config
 All the essential configurations needed to run Vim like an IDE.
 None of the fluff.

+## Limitations of VimScript and why I'm transitioning to Luavim:
+While vimscript is very easy to learn and obviously built for Vim, it's really slow and the coc LSP for example is really slow

 <!-- TOC GFM -->
 * [Installation](#installation)
 * [Requirements](#requirements)